Cyphershadow24ar/Leet-Code/README.md

 53. (1390) Four Divisors
 54. (1394) Find Lucky Integer in an Array
 55. (1411) Number of Ways to Paint N × 3 Grid
+56. (1458) Max Dot Product of Two Subsequences
-56. (1488) Avoid Flood in the City
+57. (1488) Avoid Flood in the City
-57. (1493) Longest Subarray of 1's After Deleting One Element
+58. (1493) Longest Subarray of 1's After Deleting One Element
-58. (1504) Count Submatrices With All Ones
+59. (1504) Count Submatrices With All Ones
-59. (1518) Water Bottles
+60. (1518) Water Bottles
-60. (1523) Count Odd Numbers in an Interval Range
+61. (1523) Count Odd Numbers in an Interval Range
-61. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
+62. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
-62. (1572) Matrix Diagonal Sum
+63. (1572) Matrix Diagonal Sum
-63. (1578) Minimum Time to Make Rope Colorful
+64. (1578) Minimum Time to Make Rope Colorful
-64. (1590) Make Sum Divisible by P
+65. (1590) Make Sum Divisible by P
-65. (1611) Minimum ONe bit Operations to Make intergers Zero
+66. (1611) Minimum ONe bit Operations to Make intergers Zero
-66. (1625) Lexicographically Smallest String After Applying Operations
+67. (1625) Lexicographically Smallest String After Applying Operations
-67. (1695) Maximum Erasure Value
+68. (1695) Maximum Erasure Value
-68. (1717) Maximum Score From Removing Substrings
+69. (1717) Maximum Score From Removing Substrings
-69. (1733) Minimum Number of People to Teach
+70. (1733) Minimum Number of People to Teach
-70. (1751) Maximum Number of Events That Can Be Attended II
+71. (1751) Maximum Number of Events That Can Be Attended II
-71. (1792) Maximum Average Pass Ratio
+72. (1792) Maximum Average Pass Ratio
-72. (1865) Finding Pairs With a Certain Sum
+73. (1865) Finding Pairs With a Certain Sum
-73. (1900) The Earliest and Latest Rounds Where Players Compete
+74. (1900) The Earliest and Latest Rounds Where Players Compete
-74. (1925) Count Square Sum Triples
+75. (1925) Count Square Sum Triples
-75. (1935) Maximum Number of Words You Can Type
+76. (1935) Maximum Number of Words You Can Type
-76. (1948) Delete Duplicate Folders in System
+77. (1948) Delete Duplicate Folders in System
-77. (1957) Delete Characters to Make Fancy String
+78. (1957) Delete Characters to Make Fancy String
-78. (1970) Last Day Where you can still Cross
+79. (1970) Last Day Where you can still Cross
-79. (1975) Maximum Matrix Sum
+80. (1975) Maximum Matrix Sum
-80. (2011) Final Value of Variable After Performing Operations
+81. (2011) Final Value of Variable After Performing Operations
 74. (2043) Simple Bank System
 75. (2048) Next Greater Numerically Balanced Number
 76. (2054) Two Best Non-Overlapping Events